-If you plan to visit campus for an Information Session or On-Campus Interviews, please sign and return your completed Policy Forms (PDF) to Career Services. (see forms for fax and email address).
+If you plan to visit campus for an Information Session or On-Campus Interviews, please sign and return your completed Policy Forms (PDF) to Center for Professional Development. (see forms for fax and email address).

 Our goal is to help you maximize your recruiting results while helping students make informed career and employment decisions.
 To accomplish this, we must maintain a "level" playing field, where employers and students alike have equal access.
 We also recognize that students' academics must take first priority.
 With this in mind, we have established the policies listed below.

-For-profit employers must provide interns with a minimum stipend of $2500 per term.
+For profit employers must provide interns with a minimum stipend of $350 per week.

-All Hanover-based testing practices should be reviewed with Career Services well in advance, to ensure ADA compliance and validity of the test’s measure of employability.
+All Hanover-based testing practices should be reviewed with Center for Professional Development well in advance, to ensure ADA compliance and validity of the test’s measure of employability.
 Students must be notified of testing at least two full business days in advance in order to make accommodations.
 For more info visit: naceweb.org/principles.

 Employers should provide students with sufficient time to complete their employment searches and make informed decisions.
 No exploding bonuses should be offered for early acceptances.
 The following deadlines are required:

 Our billing structure supports the cost of our online recruiting system, administrative staffing needs, and the physical space demands of our recruiting program.
 Invoices for recruiting activity will be issued within 30 days of your event.